ProtocolONE/auth.protocol.one/app/Resources/doc/oauth-client.md

 [encodeURIComponent] (https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)
 for the correct transmission of control characters.

+For example: the `_destination` value for getting a response using PostMessage should be `/api/v1/oauth/result/postmessage`.
+The encoded string will look like `%2Fapi%2Fv1%2Foauth%2Fresult%2Fpostmessage`.

 When using `WebSocket`, you must pass the` wsUrl` parameter, which contains the url with the `WebSocket` server, to which the response will be sent.